apache/mxnet/docs/tutorials/basic/symbol.md

 ## How Efficient Is the Symbolic API?

 In short, it is designed to be very efficient in both memory and runtime.
 The major reason for introducing the Symbolic API is to bring the efficient C++ operations in powerful toolkits, such as CXXNet and Caffe, together with the flexible dynamic NDArray operations.
 To maximize runtime performance and memory utilization, all of the memory and computation resources are allocated statically during the bind operation.

 The coarse-grained operators are equivalent to CXXNet layers, which are extremely efficient.
 We also provide fine-grained operators for more flexible composition.
-Because we are also performing more in-place memory allocation, MXNet can be more memory-efficient than CXXNet, and achieves the same runtime, with greater flexibility.
+Because we are also performing more in-place memory allocation, MXNet can be more memory-efficient than CXXNet, and achieves the same runtime with greater flexibility.

 <!-- INSERT SOURCE DOWNLOAD BUTTONS -->